Is Maternal Instinct Real?

 Advertisement

 When the test results came back, her son, now 8, was diagnosed with epilepsy — a treatable condition, and one Greenspoon suspected her son had all along.
-“I understand these are medical practitioners, but I need to know that they’ll trust my maternal instinct,” says Greenspoon, a co-owner of Savvy Sassy Moms.
-“No one knows better than a child’s mom when something’s not okay.
+“I understand these are medical practitioners, but I need to know that they’ll trust my maternal instinct,” says Greenspoon, owner of Savvy Sassy Moms.
+“No one knows better than a child’s mum when something’s not okay.
 I would have loved to have been wrong, but I was right.”

 If you ask Greenspoon or many other mothers, they’ll tell you that maternal instinct is an unexplainable phenomenon that kicks in sometime after they give birth.
 It gives them the power to know when their children are sick or need something specific, even if they’re far away.
 It's a superpower of sorts, created to safeguard against life’s hazards, from measles to schoolyard bullies.